 For some learners we may want to seek advice from specialist teams.
 In our school we have access to various specialist services.
 We have access to services universally provided by Norfolk County Council, which are described by the Local Offer website available here.

-Northgate Primary School has commissioned for 2017/18 support from:
+Northgate Primary School has commissioned for 2019/20support from:

-The Kinds of Special Educational Needs for which provision is made at this school include:
+The kinds of Special Educational Needs for which provision is made at our school

 - Moderate learning difficulties